kernelci/tuxmake/docs/contributing.md

 ## Sending your contributions.

-Contributions should be sent as merge requests on the GitLab repository.
+Contributions should be sent as pull requests on the GitHub repository.

 If that's too high of a barrier for you to send your patches, you can also send them by email to the maintainers.
-However, we really prefer merge requests because the GitLab Continuous Integration will run all the tests against your changes, and that makes a lot easier for us to evaluate your contribution.
+However, we really prefer pull requests because the GitHub CI will run all the tests against your changes, and that makes a lot easier for us to evaluate your contribution.